tradingview/documentation-guidelines/BlogPosts/README.md

 Our code examples should:

-- Follow the recommendations from our [Style guide](https://www.tradingview.com/pine-script-docs/en/v5/writing/Style_guide.html)
+- Follow the recommendations from our [Style guide](https://www.tradingview.com/pine-script-docs/en/v5/writing/Style_guide.html).
-- Ideally demonstrate something that can be of practical use to traders.
+- Ideally demonstrate something that can be of practical use to traders, as opposed to code merely illustrating the feature and not useful in a trading context.
 - Be complete, i.e., compilable.
-If a demonstration would require an inordinately long script, then we can use only the relevant code lines.
+If a full demonstration would require an inordinately long script, then we can use only the relevant code lines.

 Favor readability over conciseness.